Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 That couldn’t be further from the truth.
 I do believe in personal responsibility.
 People should carry insurance, meet their financial obligations, and be responsible for their own lives.

-However, we need to find balance.
+However, we need to find a balance.
 The point of living in a society is to help one another.
 Nobody should be hungry and homeless in a society of plenty.
 People shouldn’t have to toil for their entire lives in meaningless, backbreaking jobs just to survive.
 We can do better than that.

 Progressive policies are not about taking personal financial responsibility away.
-They are about coming together as a society to ensure everyone has their basic needs covered and ensuring that everyone has the opportunity to succeed.
+They are about coming together as a society to ensure everyone has their basic needs covered and ensuring everyone has the opportunity to succeed.

 Financial Responsibility vs. Lack of Opportunity

-It’s also easy to say “they should have planned better” or any of the thousands of dismissive things we hear about the poor when you’ve had plenty of opportunities to succeed.
-The harsh truth is that the US is not actually the land of opportunity for everyone.
-Systematic racism keeps entire communities trapped in poverty.
-The gender wage gap prevents women from getting ahead.
-Even if you’re in a group that doesn’t face discrimination daily, getting ahead is harder and harder.
+It’s so easy to say “they should have planned better” or any of the thousands of dismissive things we hear about the poor when you’ve had plenty of opportunities to succeed.
+The harsh truth is that the US is not the land of opportunity for everyone.

-I think telling the people affected by these unjust systems that they should have tried harder is tone-deaf at best.
+Telling the people affected by these unjust systems that they should have tried harder is tone-deaf at best.
 We need to acknowledge the systems that are in place that hurt people, and we need to do the work to dismantle those systems.

 Surviving in the World We Live In

-It’s also important to acknowledge that although I long for a society where we care for each other, and everyone is equal, that’s not the reality, and it probably won’t be for a long time.
+It’s also important to acknowledge that although I long for a society where we care for each other and everyone is equal, that’s not the reality, and it probably won’t be for a long time.
 Because of that, we have no other option but to rely on ourselves for survival.

 We need to live in our world and fight for a better future so that those who come after have it better.
 Doing our best to be financially responsible in our own lives while fighting for those without the same opportunities is the best way to go about that.